spencn/Stovetop-Showdown/README.md

 # Stovetop-Showdown
  University game design project, done in a group of 3.
-Please see Readme

 I do not claim to have written all the code in this repo.
 Most has been written by my fantastic groupmates for this project.